 Parallel Internet computations need at least an order of magnitude more computers than conventional NOWs to justify their use.
 Global computing infrastructures thus must scale to at least an order of magnitude more computers than conventional NOWs.
-Such numbers of components indicate the fundamental need for fault tolerance.
-Accordingly, the focus of Javelin++ is to provide a Java-based high-performance network computing architecture that is both scalable and fault tolerant.
+We have investigated the problem of creating a scalable, Java-based global computing infrastructure called Javelin++.
 We have presented an approach to distribute application code in a scalable manner through a network of brokers, each of which acts as a code cache for the hosts connected to it.
-We have also implemented two distributed task schedulers: one that distributes work probabilistically, and another that distributes work deterministically.
+We have also implemented two conceptually different approaches for managing a scalable computation: one that distributes work probabilistically, and another that distributes work deterministically.
 Our design analysis indicates that these versions of Javelin++ scale better than the original Javelin infrastructure.
 We believe both approaches will scale beyond what our experiments were able to verify.
 Our tests have confirmed the scheme's sensitivity to the computation/communication ratio.
 We thus hypothesize that as the computation/communication ratio increases, the speedups get closer to linear for much higher numbers of hosts.
-This hypothesis is not unreasonable; to achieve a computation/communication ratio comparable to that of a NOW, we must increase the computational load in the Internet setting to compensate for the increased communication time (relative to NOW communication times).
+This hypothesis is not unreasonable; to achieve a computation/communication ratio comparable to that of a NOW, we must increase the computational load in the Internet setting to compensate for the increased communication time (relative to these times in NOWs).